-Human Interest is an affordable, full-service 401(k) and 403(b) provider that makes it easy for small and medium-sized businesses (“Plan Sponsors”) to help their employees save for retirement and access a path to financial independence.
-Headquartered in San Francisco, Human Interest has helped thousands of businesses and their employees across America.
-For more information, please visit humaninterest.com.
+Human Interest Inc. (“Human Interest”) is an affordable, full-service 401(k) and 403(b) provider that seeks to make it easy for small and medium-sized businesses to help their employees save for retirement and access a path to financial independence.
+Founded in 2015 and headquartered in San Francisco, Human Interest has helped thousands of businesses and hundreds of thousands of employees.
+See more at humaninterest.com.

-Retirement and investment advisory services are only provided to clients who have signed appropriate documents to enter into an agreement with Human Interest.
-You acknowledge that Human Interest does not provide tax, legal, or accounting advice, and you should obtain your own tax, legal, and accounting advice before engaging in any transaction.
-Plan Sponsors should take independent steps to validate the tax, legal, or accounting considerations of hiring any service provider for the Plan, obtaining guidance on any Plan document (or amendment thereto), and for any issues pertaining to design, implementation, or operation of a Plan.
-Participants should take independent steps to validate the tax, legal, or accounting considerations of using a Plan or making investment decisions.
+The content on this website has been prepared for general informational purposes only, and is not intended to provide, and should not be relied upon for tax, legal, or accounting advice.
+Retirement services are only provided to customers who have entered into an agreement with Human Interest for such services.
+Human Interest does not provide tax, legal, or accounting advice.
+Plan sponsors should take independent steps to validate the tax, legal, or accounting considerations of hiring any service provider for their plan, and to obtain guidance on any plan document (or amendment thereto) and for any issues pertaining to design, implementation, or operation of their plan.

 Disclosures about relationships, endorsements, and testimonials

-Solicitation Information provided by third parties will, in addition to the type of de minimis relationship noted above, also from time to time involve direct cash compensation which is paid to third parties who are participating in an agreement with Human Interest to refer business opportunities (“Referring Partner”).
-While a Referring Partner and its representatives are not affiliated with or employed by Human Interest, the agreement provides for the Referring Partner to receive fees that are a percentage of Human Interest’s recordkeeping and administrative fees (“Referral Fees”).
-The cost of incentives and Referral Fees will be paid directly by Human Interest and will not be charged to any of Human Interest’s clients.
-The Referring Partner, in introducing and/or recommending Human Interest, has a potential conflict of interest with regard to both its relationship with Human Interest and with regard to the Referral Fees and/or incentives that the Referring Partner and/or its representatives receives in connection with making introductions and/or recommendations.
-The Referring Partner and Human Interest participate in an integrated platform for employers that enables the sharing of employee/participant information for payroll and employee benefit plan processing.
+Solicitation information provided by third parties may, in addition to the type of de minimis relationship noted above, involve direct cash compensation which is paid to third parties who have an agreement with Human Interest to refer 401(k) plan recordkeeping business opportunities (“Referring Partner”).
+While a Referring Partner and its representatives are not affiliated with or employed by Human Interest, the agreement may provide for the Referring Partner to receive either fees that are a percentage of Human Interest’s recordkeeping/ administrative fees or a flat fee per qualified referral (collectively, “Referral Fees”).
+The cost of incentives and Referral Fees are paid directly by Human Interest and are not charged to any of Human Interest’s customers or their plan assets.
+The Referring Partner, in introducing and/or recommending Human Interest’s recordkeeping services to customers, has a conflict of interest with regard to both its relationship with Human Interest and with regard to the Referral Fees or incentives that the Referring Partner or its representatives may receive in connection with making such introductions and/or recommendations.
+The Referring Partner and Human Interest may also utilize an integrated technology platform that facilitates the sharing of employee/participant information for payroll and employee benefit plan processing.

-From time to time Human Interest may provide lists of prospective professional firms and their services, including accounting firms.
-Human Interest makes no representation as to the competence of any accountants or firms on the List and by providing the List to you, Human Interest does not recommend or endorse any of the firms on the List.
-We simply are providing the List as a resource.
+Human Interest may provide lists of prospective professional firms and their services, including accounting firms.
+Human Interest makes no representation as to the competence of any accountants or firms on the lists, and by providing the lists to you, Human Interest does not recommend or endorse any of the firms on the lists.
+We simply are providing the lists as a resource.
 You are responsible for evaluating your provider.
-Human Interest does not receive any compensation or other benefit by providing the List.
+Human Interest does not receive any compensation or other benefit by providing the lists.